How to select your varietals

 Old Vine Zinfandel: 25 – 90+ year old vines.
 Zinfandel is a chameleon, offering a range of styles.
 It can show bright fruit flavors like cherry and strawberry, earthy characteristics with mineral notes, and rich spices of clove, nutmeg and allspice.
 It can be hearty with robust tannins, depth and complexity, or have jammy blackberry and mocha flavors with layers of spice.
 This fruit-forward wine is ideal for long aging.

-Primitivo: Domenico Estate Grown DNA analysis has revealed that it is genetically equivalent to the Croatian grapes Crljenak Kaštelanski.
+Primitivo: Domenico Estate Grown Its DNA analysis has revealed that it is genetically equivalent to the Croatian grapes Crljenak Kaštelanski.
 The grapes have been grown in Croatia longer than anywhere else.
 Primitivo is now thought to have been introduced as a distinct clone into the Apulia region of Italy in the 18th century.
 Known as the twin brother or godfather of California’s Zinfandel.
 Deeply colored, rich, and concentrated with flavors of zesty cherry, clove, wild blackberry, raspberry and spice, round, full-bodied and jammy in flavor.

 Tasting at the Winery